Why Do We Have Feelings of Awe and Find Things Amazing?

 Albert Einstein (1879 to 1955) studied mathematical physics in Russia and used it to analyze phenomena in space and time.
 He was awed by the calculation that it takes about two hundred million years for our sun, along with our entire solar system, to completely revolve around our Milky Way galaxy.4

-Were you ever struck with awe by something that was extremely profound from a technical or scientific point of view?
+Were you ever struck with awe by something incredibly profound from a technical or scientific point of view?
 Due to your intelligence, you were able to understand it enough to be awed by the experience.

 On the other hand, were you ever stunned by something stupid someone said or the ridiculous way they behaved.
 Were you awed by it?
 That's the other extreme.

-Anything that's new to us, as adults, may bring on a feeling of awe.
 However, as we get older, it requires much more intensity to have the same strong feelings.
-This is because nothing much is new to us anymore as we get older.
-We get so used to everything that if something is new, it's not that bewildering anymore.
+That is because nothing much is new to us anymore as we get older.
+We get so used to everything that if something is unique, it's not that bewildering anymore.

-As we age, we need more intense discoveries to bring on that feeling of awe.
-This is actually a good thing.
-It makes us seek new discoveries, build new dreams, and search out beyond our horizons—all because we are constantly striving for that next quick fix of feeling awestruck.
+As we age, we need more profound discoveries to bring on that feeling of awe.
+That is actually a good thing.
+It makes us seek new experiences, build new dreams, and search out beyond our horizons—all because we are continually striving for that next quick fix of feeling awestruck.

 - Paul Piff and Dacher Keltner.
 (May 22, 2015).
 Why Do We Experience Awe?
 New York Times